Jacki Cammidge is a participant in the Amazon Services LLC

 Other landscaping projects are a soil cement paver patio, made with native soil, which is a beautiful soft tan color, planted with thyme of course, the massive boulder wall that I've named Machu Pichu after the magnificent structures high in the Andes, which will be planted with crevice plants, Sedum, Sempervivum, Lewisii, and many other hardy succulent plants.

 We were fortunate to have a hoe operator who not only has a thumb on the bucket of his track machine, but an interest in learning how to carefully pile the rocks to form walls, steps and gardens.

-This is only the beginning of an exciting and very satisfying project...to see more, check out my simple living website No Frills Build for more.
+This is only the beginning of an exciting and very satisfying project...to see more, check out my simple living website Frill Free for more.

 Learn what it takes to be creative - we all have the gene but how do we develop it?
 Get the free guide!